 Similar studies have also been conducted by Bajpai et al. (2017), Bomireddy et al. (2022), Bomireddy et al. (2024b), Rani et al. (2024) and Likhitha et al. (2025).
-In alignment to the above results, Kulheri & Sikarwar (2019) carried out a study on 32 bunch-type groundnut genotypes and 5 cultivars evaluated fresh seed dormancy, revealing significant genotypic differences in germination percentage.
+In alignment with the above results, Kulheri & Sikarwar (2019) carried out a study on 32 bunch-type groundnut genotypes and 5 cultivars, evaluating fresh seed dormancy, revealing significant genotypic differences in germination percentage.
 Character association analysis displayed a strong correlation between dormancy duration and intensity.
-Five genotypes viz., TG26, ICGV-13558, ICGV-13214, ICGV-13237 and ICGV-8110, exhibited over four weeks of dormancy with high intensity and were identified as potential donors for breeding high-yielding cultivars with optimal 2–3-week dormancy (Kulheri & Sikarwar, 2019).
+Five genotypes, viz., TG26, ICGV-13558, ICGV-13214, ICGV-13237 and ICGV-8110, exhibited over four weeks of dormancy with high intensity and were identified as potential donors for breeding high-yielding cultivars with optimal 2–3-week dormancy (Kulheri & Sikarwar, 2019).
 The study on groundnut cultivar VRI 7 by Shobha et al. (2020) revealed a dormancy duration of about 30 days after harvest, during which germination gradually increased to above 70%.
 Various dormancy-breaking treatments were tested, among which warm stratification (25°C for 2 days) proved most effective, followed by combinations with ethrel and cold stratification, significantly enhancing germination and seed vigour (Shobha et al., 2020).
 Bomireddy et al. (2022) evaluated a groundnut mini-core collection for fresh seed dormancy over two seasons using in vitro germination and molecular screening with allele-specific markers.
-The GMFSD1 marker effectively distinguished dormant and non-dormant genotypes, identifying accessions such as ICG5827, ICG11457, ICG7000, ICG11322 and ICG9809 with 2–3 weeks dormancy (Bomireddy et al., 2024a; Bomireddy et al., 2024b).
+The GMFSD1 marker effectively distinguished dormant and non-dormant genotypes, identifying accessions such as ICG5827, ICG11457, ICG7000, ICG11322 and ICG9809 with 2–3 weeks of dormancy (Bomireddy et al., 2024a; Bomireddy et al., 2024b).
 A study on groundnut varieties CO6 (dormant) and VRI 8 (non-dormant) conducted by Vanitha et al. (2024) revealed that dormancy in CO 6 is associated with high fresh ungerminated seeds, elevated phenolic content, high ABA, low GA₃ and germination inhibitors like phenols and decanoic acid.
 In contrast, VRI 8 seeds showed higher germination, lower phenolics, and germination-promoting compounds, indicating physiological and biochemical regulation of seed dormancy (Vanitha et al., 2024).
 Overall, the observed variability and differential performance among parents, F₁, F₂ and backcross generations indicated that seed dormancy in groundnut is under complex genetic control, likely involving multiple loci with additive and dominant effects.
 The high germination observed in some derived generations demonstrates the potential for improving seed dormancy characteristics through selective breeding.
 The low experimental error and coefficients of variation further support the reliability of these findings.
 The findings suggested that breeders can exploit this variability to develop groundnut cultivars with optimized dormancy, ensuring rapid germination for planting while preventing unwanted pre-harvest germination in the field.

 Table 4 Mean performance of groundnut genotypes and their crosses for germination percentage, duration and intensity of fresh seed dormancy